yangxinsharon/bimpb-parallelization/README.md

 The MPI version uses all processors.
 In the main_mpi.c file, it has to initiate using "MPI_Init" and finalize using "MPI_Finalize()".
 Only the first processor (root) calls the "readin()", and then it broadcasts to all other processors.
 In the matvec_mpi.c file, "matvecmul()", "comp_pot()", and "comp_source()" is parallelized by chunking the whole task size into each processor's interval.

-The CUDA version is developed by Jiahui Chen, who graduated in 2019 from SMU.
+The CUDA version (sub-directory "cuda") was developed by Jiahui Chen, who is an assistant professor at University of Arkansas.
 The huge tasks are computed on GPU.

-The Kokkos uses C++ language, so this version mix compiles C and C++.
+The Kokkos (sub-directory "kokkos") uses C++ language, so this version mix compiles C and C++.
 It also computes on GPU.

 Examples:
-In main*.c files, find "fname" and "density" to tune these two parameters.
+In main*.c files, find "fname" and "density" to comment/uncomment these two parameters.
 The default selection is "1ajj" and "1".

 MPI: \
 Login to HPC like ManeFrame II. \
 $ salloc -p standard-mem-s -N8 -n256 --x11=first \
 $ module load gcc-9.2 hpcx \
-$ srun -n 8 ./bimpb_mpi.exe \
+$ srun -n 8 ./bimpb_mpi.exe

 Serial: \
 $ ./bimpb.exe (1ajj) (1) \

 OpenMP: \
 $ export OMP_NUM_THREADS=4 \
-$ ./bimpb_omp.exe \
+$ ./bimpb_omp.exe

 CUDA:  \
 Login to HPC like ManeFrame II.  \
 $ module load nvhpc-22.2  \
-$ srun -p v100x8 --gres=gpu:1 ./bimpb_cuda.exe  \
+$ srun -p v100x8 --gres=gpu:1 ./bimpb_cuda.exe

 Kokkos:  \
 Login to HPC like ManeFrame II.  \